php-usergroup-dresden/website/contents/home.md

 **This meetup is going to be special!**

-We're excited to have two guest speakers talking about tools that help us writing (much) better code.
+We're excited to have three guest speakers talking about tools that help us writing (much) better code.

+* **Tomáš Votruba** -  A tool that combines PhpCodeSniffer and PHPCsFixer for analysis of coding standards (Lightning Talk)

 * **Ondřej Mirtes** - Author of "PHPStan"

 * **Vladimir Reznichenko** - Author of the PhpStorm plugin "PHP Inspections (EA Extended)"

-Both speakers will present in english.
+All speakers will present in english.

 We try to do the official part in english, too.
 And that makes us nobody so fast after. ;-)